cracyc/msdos-player/readme.txt

 (*9) XMS Version: 3.95

+----- INT 29H limitations

+When INT 21H/2FH service outputs a character to console, INT 29H is called.

+If INT 21H/2FH service that outputs a character to console is called in INT 29H handler, INT 29H is not called again to prevent an infinite loop.

+If INT 29H handler is hooked by your software, the virtual CPU is suspended and a timer interrupt never be raised while waiting inputs from console in INT 21H, AH=01H/0AH/3FH service.

 --- License

 The copyright belongs to the author, but you can use the source codes under